Disclosure

 : This site uses affiliate links, you can read our affiliate policy here.

 On Day 1 of our Iceland campervan road trip, it was sideways-raining and gloomy outside.
-But we were still excited to begin our day of exploring the Golden Circle route and checking out the best South Iceland waterfalls.
-Armed with caffeinated beverages (since it was midnight at home in Denver) and water-proof gear, we set off to check out some of the most iconic things to do in Iceland.
+But we were still excited to begin our day of exploring all the things to do in Thingvellir National Park Iceland and the Golden Circle route.
+Plus, we were psyched for checking out the best South Iceland waterfalls.

-Navigating the Ring Road
+Navigating the Ring Road to the Famous Golden Circle

 Driving around Reykjavik to get supplies was a bit stressful, as is navigating any big city for the first time.
 But once we got onto Route 1 (the Ring Road) it was smooth sailing from there.
-Everything is very well marked and easy to find.
+Everything is very well-marked and easy to find.

 We quickly learned the symbol for point of interest and stopped pretty much every time we spotted it.
 We actually called it “the wonder symbol” because we have an unhealthy obsession with the show An Idiot Abroad and like to quote it whenever possible.
 (If you haven’t seen it you really should).